-Although this sounds obvious, it's far from unusual for people to enter into important situations without having a clear set of goals in mind.
-If we take the example of attending an interview, it's clear that your goal will be to secure the job - otherwise it would be pointless for you to attend.
+Although this sounds obvious, it’s far from unusual for people to enter into important situations without having set any clear goals.
+If we take the example of attending an interview, your primary goal will be to secure the job – otherwise it would be pointless for you to attend.
 But is that your only goal?

 Once beyond the initial goal, many people put little thought into the overall objectives.
 It’s not unusual, for example, when asked what kind of salary a person is looking for, that the person becomes embarrassed and states vaguely ‘well, I’m on X right now, so I‘d be looking for an increase’ – and then hoping for the best!

 A bit more structure can really help you to achieve a positive outcome.
 To return to the interview scenario, be clear in your own mind about the salary you’re seeking.
 Then put yourself in the shoes of the interviewer, who will be seeking to understand why you’re worth that amount.
 You need to have clear arguments ready, without hesitation, to support your case.

 So, we’ve moved on from ‘I want the job’ to ‘I want the job, but only with a salary of X, and I’m worth it because of Y’.
 This kind of thinking should be applied to all your objectives.
 The clarity helps you to perform well under pressure and presents you as a confident person who is clear about what he/she wants.